 Interior designers work with clients to develop design solutions that are aesthetic, technically sophisticated and functional.
 They are the design architects of interior space.
 Work settings include residential, commercial, institutional and industrial buildings.
 The Interior Designer assesses a client’s needs and creates solutions.
-They design technical drawings then monitor and supervise installation.
-At completion the Interior Designer evaluates the project and ensures it meets the clients’ objectives along with all building, fire and safety codes.
+They design technical drawings and then monitor and supervise the installation.
+At completion, the Interior Designer evaluates the project and ensures it meets the client’s objectives along with all building, fire and safety codes.
 This program targets students who are imaginative and have a passion for creating environments that enhance the quality of living.
 Basic drawing skills, along with math ability are essential.
 Students must be both independent thinkers and able to work in a team environment.

-- Advanced technology offering computer aided drafting and design, animation, 3D imaging training and application.
+- Advanced technology offering computer-aided drafting and design, animation, 3D imaging training and application.

 - A design-build component offering hands-on furniture construction.

 - Interior Design graduates can also apply directly to Griffith University to gain direct entry into their Master of Arts in Visual Arts program.
 Articulation agreements with Wayne State University, Michigan and Atlantic Technological University Sligo, Ireland are also available.

 The program offers very strong job placement with international opportunities.
 With their highly developed technical and creative skills graduates find work as designers for architects, lighting contractors and furniture designers.
 Diverse training allows for designing opportunities in the retail, hospitality, medical, commercial and entertainment sectors.

 Interior Design graduates can apply directly to Griffith University to gain direct entry into their Master of Arts in Visual Arts program.
 Please see www.griffith.edu.au/credit.
 Visit the College-University Transfer Guide website for information on additional agreements.